edekadigital/BrowserAutomator/README.md

 the default log path is "/tmp/BrowserAutomator.log"

-the default log level is logging.ERROR
+the default log level is "ERROR"